SirStepheno/Business-Process-Integration-Lab-2024-Documentation/README.md

 {
     "TruckCompanyId": "TC10", // Use groupnumber
     "Truck": {
-        "LicencePlate": "TC6A23", // Always start your LicencePlate with TC x, where x is your group number, to ensure that every licence plate is unique between the TCs
+        "LicencePlate": "TC06ABC", // Always start your LicencePlate with TCxx, where x is your group number (with leading 0 if < 10), length = 7 chars, to ensure that every licence plate is unique between the TCs
-        "Length": 12,
+        "Height": 4,
         "Width": 2.5,
         "Weight": 9000
     },